CHP RADIO SYSTEMS

 This would be the first generation RANGR drawer unit, 100 Watts, sometimes called "Rangr 050."

-Photos and information on the present CHP mobile radios can be found here: CHP 2001
+Photos and information on the GE 1988 mobile radios can also be found here: CHP 2001

 The photos below are of a trunk of a CHP Crown Victoria in 2001, but are essentially the same as would have been found in a 1987 vehicle:

-In approximately late 1987, at the same time the mobile fleet began to be modernized, the hand-held radio was upgraded to the GE MPS, a 12 channel synthesized (programmable) radio otherwise identical in appearance to the existing older 2 channel MPR unit.
+In approximately late 1988, at the same time the mobile fleet began to be modernized, the hand-held radio was upgraded to the GE MPS, a 12 channel synthesized (programmable) radio otherwise identical in appearance to the existing older 2 channel MPR unit.
 Some of the MPS radios featured voice encryption (scrambling); those were used for dignitary escort and were kept in Sacramento and only issued for special needs.
 The MPS is programmed by use of the special GE TQ- series "suitcase programmer" and an interface cable which plugs into a series of pin-sockets on the back of the radio mother-board.
 In late 1996, the GE MPS hand-helds were replaced by the Motorola HT-1000 portable.
-The HT-1000 is presently in service although as of 2008 the CHP is transitioning to a 700 MHz "extender" system and has awarded at least one hand-held radio contract to EF Johnson.
+The HT-1000 was in service through the end of the VHF "extender" packages, and as of 2008 the CHP had begun transitioning to a 700 MHz "extender" system along with the new Rockwell Collins "CPVE" system, and awarded the first hand-held radio contract to EF Johnson.

 The frequencies programmed into the MPS were as follows: